Face to Face and Online Counselling

 Online counselling is not recommended for people in crisis, other means of support is available if you are struggling right now helpful links.

 My approach to therapy is a person centred one, this way of working is non judgmental and empathic, where the counsellor is real and genuine in the relationship.
 Carl Rogers who is the father of person centred therapy believed that under the right therapeutic conditions a person can work towards, and reach their fullest potential.

 These conditions in the person centred model are empathy, unconditional positive regard (being non judgmental), and congruence (being genuine).
-Person centred counselling is essentially client led, which means the therapist is along side, holding the client emotionally; as they explore their feelings and the issues that may be stopping them from moving forward with their lives.
+Person centred counselling is essentially client led, which means the therapist is along side, holding the client emotionally; as they explore their feelings and the issues that may be getting in the way of progress towards their desired dreams and achievements.
 This is because of the belief that everyone has an innate motivation to self actualise (realise their own maximum potential and possibility).

 This counselling approach can help with:-

 If you would like to contact me to enquire about the counselling I can offer you, please do so by email or alternatively you can give me a call. click here to email me